 My music selection is all over the place depending upon my mood.
 Kanye West’s “Stronger” always gets my adrenaline going and the fire within burning!

 I had a tibial stress fracture last year and had to take three months off almost all activity.
-It was frustrating and so much hard work afterwards to regain my level of fitness.
+It was frustrating and so much hard work afterward to regain my level of fitness.

 Her experience with stress fractures and bouncing back after them really resonated with me last year when I was recovering from my injury.
 I relate to her love of exploration and admire her boldness to embrace a less conventional life.